BalLotay/calculator/README.md

 # calculator
-A calculator on the Internet
+A minimalistic calculator on the Internet.

+See it in action: https://ballotay.github.io/calculator/